Major professional sports leagues in the United States and Canada: Major League Baseball

 Major League Baseball is the highest level of play of baseball in the United States and Canada, and the oldest of the major American leagues.
 It consists of the National League (founded in 1876) and the American League (founded in 1901).
-With the establishment of the American League in 1901 also came the trademarking of "Major League Baseball".
 Cooperation between the two leagues began in 1903 inasmuch as the two league champions began playing a "World Series".
 In 1904, however, there was no World Series played because one of the league champions refused to play.
 During the offseason, the owners of each league voted to have the league champions automatically play one another in the World Series and it was 90 years until another World Series was not played, in 1994, due to a work stoppage.
 The two leagues merged on an organizational level in 2000 with the elimination of separate league offices; they have shared a single commissioner since 1920.
 There are currently 30 member teams, with 29 located in the U.S. and 1 in Canada.
 Traditionally called the "national pastime", baseball was the first professional team sport in the U.S. MLB consistently draws the largest total attendance of any sports league in the world.